 LQD , Investment grade corporate bond ETF, Feb 2010.

 Bonds are assumed to be the safe part of the portfolio, however we tend to forget that, just using a few examples, on the morning of Oct 19 ,1987, Government bonds in the US moved 22 full points in an hour or two, enough to wipe out good number of participants.
 It did almost immediately retrace half of that.
-We also tend to forget that both Enron in the US and Confederation Life here in Canada were AAA corporate entities the very morning they failed.
+We also tend to forget that both Enron in the US and Confederation Life here in were AAA corporate entities the very morning they failed.

 Bond trading has two main components, one is duration risk and the other credit risk.
 It may seem tough to guess where interest rates are going but it is a lot easier than guessing where an individual credit might go, which is perhaps why the individual bond trader tends to stay with the Government bonds.
 It is on the retail side that arguments are made why corporate bonds are a good buy.
 Here is the chart;